debops/debops-keyring/README.rst

   For asymmetric public-key cryptography we consider any key length below 3248 bits to be deprecated at the time of this writing (for long term protection).

-2048 bits is the absolut minimum key size which MUST be met (enforced by CI tests).
+2048 bits (assuming RSA) is the absolut minimum key size which MUST be met (enforced by CI tests).

 .. [#opsec-snowden-quote] https://www.wired.com/2014/10/snowdens-first-emails-to-poitras/